hove-io/navitia/documentation/navitia.io/source/integration.rst

 * can be request using local times via an ISO 8601 "YYYYMMDDThhmmss" string

 For example: `<https://api.navitia.io/v1/journeys?from=bob&to=bobette&datetime=20140425T1337>`_

+There are lots of ISO 8601 libraries in every kind of language that you should use before breaking down `<https://youtu.be/-5wpm-gesOY>`_

 Misc mechanisms (and few boring stuff)
 ======================================